Yaonan Zhu (朱曜南)

 About Me

-I am a Project Assistant Professor in the Matsuo-Iwasawa Lab at The University of Tokyo, Japan.
+I am a Project Lecturer in the Matsuo-Iwasawa Lab at The University of Tokyo, Japan.
 From 2021 to 2024, I was a Project Assistant Professor at Nagoya University, Japan, where I supervised or co-supervised Ph.D. and Master students.
 I have been working closely with Prof. Yasuhisa Hasegawa and with the research group of Prof. Liming Chen, Prof. Jan Peters, and Prof. Jian Huang.
 In 2021, I obtained my Ph.D. degree from Nagoya University, supervised by Prof. Yasuhisa Hasegawa.
 During my Ph.D. studies, I visited the Mechanical Systems Control Lab at the University of California, Berkeley, USA, where I was supervised by Prof. Masayoshi Tomizuka.

 I am open to collaborations; please feel free to contact me.